North-Seattle-College/ad440-winter2022-tuesday-repo/frontend/documentation/reactS3Action.md

 ### Setup GitHub Actions
 1. While In the Github repo, click on the __Actions__ tab.
-2. On the __Actions__ page, click on the "__Set up this workflow__" or __Set up a workflow yourself__ button. _This takes you to a new page with a web editor with some container code which can be deleted_
+2. On the __Actions__ page, click on the "__Set up this workflow__" or __Set up a workflow yourself__ button. _This takes you to a new page with a web editor with some container code which can be copied and deleted_
-3. Change "__blank.yml__" to an appropriate name (like s3-deploy).
-4. Copy and Paste the code snippet into the editor: _NOTE: This is a general format and modifications based on the Repo and Bucket setup may slightly change in deployment settings_
+3. Copy this container code for the next step.

+### Return to your working Branch
+1. Create a `.github` folder
+2. In the `.github` folder create another folder named `workflows`
+3. while in the `workflows` create a `.yml` file with a name that describes the action (example `S3-deploy.yml`)
+4. Paste the filler `.yml` provided by GitHub
+5. Make the following adjustments to the `.yml` file:
 ~~~~
-name: s3-deploy
+name: S3-deploy

 on:
   push:
     branches:
-      - development
+      - "development"
-      - master
+      - "react-S3-action"
   pull_request:
     branches:
+      - "development"
-      - development
+      - "react-S3-action"

 jobs:
   build:
     runs-on: ubuntu-latest

+    strategy:
+      matrix:
+        node-version: [15.x]

     steps:
-      - uses: actions/checkout@v2
+      - uses: actions/checkout@v1
-      - name: Configure AWS Credentials
+      - run: npm install
+        working-directory: ./frontend/floop_feedback
+      - run: npm install mini-css-extract-plugin@~2.4.5
+        working-directory: ./frontend/floop_feedback
+      - run: npm run build
+        working-directory: ./frontend/floop_feedback
-        uses: aws-actions/configure-aws-credentials@v1
+      - uses: aws-actions/configure-aws-credentials@v1
         with:
+          aws-region: ${{ secrets.AWS_REGION }}
-          aws_s3_bucket: ${{ secrets.AWS_PRODUCTION_BUCKET_NAME }}
+          aws-production-bucket-name: ${{ secrets.AWS_PRODUCTION_BUCKET_NAME }}
           aws-access-key-id: ${{ secrets.AWS_ACCESS_KEY_ID }}
           aws-secret-access-key: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
-          aws-region: ${{ secrets.AWS_REGION }}
-      - name: Build React App
-        run: npm install && npm run build
+          SOURCE_DIR: 'build'
       - name: Deploy app build to S3 bucket
+        working-directory: ./frontend/floop_feedback
-        run: aws s3 sync ./dist/ s3://<bucket-name> --delete
+        run: aws s3 sync ./build s3://${{ secrets.AWS_PRODUCTION_BUCKET_NAME }}
 ~~~~

 The file is made of 3 different parts to help with the understanding: